-We are a medical device company in the development stage.
+We are a biotechnology company in the development stage.
 We have generated no revenues to date and are devoting substantially all of our operational efforts to the development of our core technology.
-We are developing a novel approach to stop bleeding (hemostasis) and control leaking (sealant) during surgery and trauma care.
-Arch is developing products based on an innovative self-assembling materials technology platform with the goal of making surgery and interventional care faster and safer for patients.
+We are developing a novel approach to stop bleeding (hemostasis), control leaking (sealant) and mange wounds during surgery, trauma and interventional care.
+Arch is developing products based on an innovative self-assembling barrier technology platform with the goal of making care faster and safer for patients.
 We believe our technology could support an innovative platform of potential products in the field of stasis and barrier applications.
 Our plan and business model is to develop products that apply that core technology for use with bodily fluids and tissues.

-Our flagship development stage product candidates, known collectively as the AC5 DevicesTM (which we sometimes refer to as "AC5TM", "AC5 Surgical Hemostatic DeviceTM", "AC5 Topical Hemostatic DeviceTM", or "AC5 Topical Hemostatic DeviceTM", or "AC5 Topical Hemostatic"), are being designed to achieve hemostasis during surgical, wound and interventional care.
+Our flagship development stage product candidates, known collectively as the AC5 DevicesTM (which we sometimes refer to as "AC5TM", "AC5 Surgical Hemostatic DeviceTM", "AC5 Surgical Hemostatic DeviceTM", or "AC5 Topical Hemostatic Device Identity"), are being designed to achieve hemostasis during surgical, wound and interventional care.
 They rely on our self-assembling peptide technology and are being designed to achieve hemostasis in skin wounds and in minimally invasive and open surgical procedures.
 We intend to develop other product candidates based on our technology platform for use in a range of indications.